 Andrew Stilwell, writer

 I’m Andrew Stilwell, and I’m happy to be a contributing writer for the Coaster101 team.
 I graduated from the University of North Carolina in 2012 with a degree in sports administration.
 If you ask me what my home park is, geographically, I’ll tell you Carowinds, but I’m also a huge fan of Busch Gardens Williamsburg, King’s Dominion, Walt Disney World and Universal Orlando.
 I caught the “coaster bug” after my first ride on the Incredible Hulk Coaster.
 I’ve been a theme park and roller coaster fan ever since.
-I’ve ridden 75 different roller coasters in seven states.
+I’ve ridden 96 different roller coasters in eight states.
 My favorite steel roller coasters are Apollo’s Chariot and Griffon at Busch Gardens Williamsburg.
-My favorite wooden coaster is the now-defunct backwards version of Thunder Road at Carowinds.
+My favorite wooden coaster (assuming you can still call it a wooden coaster) is the New Texas Giant at Six Flags Over Texas.
 I’m a huge Carolina fan and sports junkie.
 Follow me on Twitter at @stilwell for my random musings on theme parks, sports and life in general.

 Hi there coaster fans, I’m Eric Wooley, the new California correspondent for Coaster101!
 I’m a Stanford graduate and mechanical engineer for a small fuel cell company based in San Francisco, CA, and I’ve had a life-long (or at least close enough) love of roller coasters.
 Raised in the San Francisco Bay Area, I’ve watched the Northern California parks evolve over the years, and have been making trips to Southern California parks since I was a kid.
 In the last few years I’ve been making an effort to hit up more parks around the country and have slowly been checking things off that list.
 Beyond roller coasters, I’m a big sports fan (Go Niners!
 Go Sharks!), and you’ll find me spending most of my fall Saturdays tailgating college football games.
 I’m looking forward to helping get more information on California’s many amusement parks out there for you all, and getting an opportunity to up my coaster count as part of the effort!